Canada court decision could end ‘Huawei Princess’ extradition saga | Malay Mail

 ‘A serious political incident’

-Zhao Lijian, a spokesman for China’s foreign ministry, yesterday called Meng’s detention “a serious political incident.”
+Zhao Lijian, a spokesman for China’s foreign ministry, on Tuesday called Meng’s detention “a serious political incident.”

 Prime Minister Justin Trudeau has insisted on leaving it to the courts to decide Meng’s fate.